Skip to main content

 --allow-writes

 We recommend using least-privilege access when connecting to DSQL.
 For example, users should use a role that is read-only when possible.
-The read-only mode has a best-effort client-side enforcement to reject mutations.
+The read-only mode provides best-effort client-side validation to reject mutations.

 --cluster_endpoint